jpedrosouza/json_schema_to_freezed/README.md

 - Support for field descriptions and nullable types
 - Option to generate separate files for each model
 - Watch mode for automatic regeneration when source files change
+- Fetch JSON schema from local files or APIs
 - Customizable output format and location

 ## Installation